MAXIMIZE YOUR TIME: PRINCIPLES FOR GREATER RETURNS

 Time Value of compounding Efforts

 Just as money can earn interest over time, so can your efforts.
-Engage in activities that compound over time – like skill development or building relationships – they can yield greater returns in the long run, similar to investing in stocks.
+Engage in activities that compound over time.
+Like skill development or building relationships.
+They can yield greater returns in the long run, similar to investing in stocks.

 Deep Work vs. Shallow Work